Long term boat licences

 - Small unpowered, trailed, portable or ‘open boats’ such as canoes, paddleboards, rowing boats or dinghies

-Types of long-term boat licence
+What types of long-term boat licence are there?

 If you use your boat for business, such as a floating café, renting it out for people to live on or as a holiday boat, or a boat share where one owner has a majority share and/or manages everything for a fee or service charge, you need a boating business licence.

 - Trent (Shardlow-Gainsborough, including the Nottingham & Beeston Canal)